Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Results

 In the case where the anisotropic background model overestimates the true anisotropic background, the resultant parameter constraints are shown in Fig.~\ref{fig:contours_mismodelled}.
 In Table~\ref{tab:deltaloglike_mismodelled} we present the associated $\Delta \ln \mathcal{L}_{\rm max}$ values.
 We find that if mock data is generated with $s$-wave annihilation, then an analysis assuming $s$-wave annihilation can recover the correct normalization of the dark matter signal even when the anisotropic background is mismodeled.
+The recovered normalizations for the isotropic background do not reflect the `true' value, rather they need to compensate for the anisotropic background mismodeling.
+This inaccuracy can be anticipated because the likelihood will be maximized for parameter combinations that yield the same number of photons as the data.
+In this case, the model yields an expected number of photons from non-isotropic galactic backgrounds which is larger than in the mock data, so likelihood is maximized for parameter choices which yield fewer photons from isotropic backgrounds.
 In this case, the effect of the overestimated anisotropic background is to suppress the recovered normalization of the isotropic background.
 On the other hand, if mock data is generated with Sommerfeld-enhanced annihilation, an analysis assuming Sommerfeld-enhanced annihilation and a mismodeled anisotropic background would recover a dark matter signal which is too large, and an isotropic background whose normalization is too small.\footnote{Note, though, that if mock data is generated assuming $s$-wave dark matter annihilation, but analyzed assuming Sommerfeld-enhanced annihilation, the correct normalization of the dark matter signal is recovered.
 This appears to be a coincidence.}

 But, perhaps unexpectedly, we find that, even if the anisotropic background is overestimated, it is still possible to distinguish the correct velocity-dependence of dark matter annihilation.
 In particular, if the mock data are generated assuming a Poisson-distributed signal, then that model will be preferred over either $s$-wave or Sommerfeld-enhanced annihilation, even with a mismodeled background.
 This may seem counterintuitive, and contrary to some of the lessons learned from studies of the GC excess, because a Poisson fluctuation about the true mean may appear to be a non-Poissonian fluctuation about a mismodeled mean.
 In this case, model discrimination is possible because we are not looking for non-Poisson fluctuations, but rather are comparing the data to a particular non-Poisson distribution.